 Communist Order of the Red Star (Item RUSO 5-7)

-DESCRIPTION: We prefer not to handle communist items.we despize communists and their fellow travelers in WWII and NOW !
+DESCRIPTION: We prefer not to handle communist items.
+We despize communists and their fellow travelers in WWII and NOW!
 Those who know us know where we stand on this.
 We know nothing about these items but we do know that the 4 of them we have are 100% genuine.
 We went to a site named “Collect Russian” and “Under the Order of the Red Star”; we see nine pieces listed and photographed.
 They range in price from $125 to $23,000.
 We will assume (perhaps mistakenly) that ours fall into the lowest class and this is the $125 to $260 category, so we will approximate ours to be in between because they are in better condition than the $185 one listed in the “Collect Russian” site.
-The WWII type screw plate is original and the number of the “unknown looter” is on the back.
-So here it is offered to you today with the complements of the folks who brought you the murder of the Tsar, the starvation death of millions in the Ukraine, the murders of countless German citizens and soldiers after the War, the wanton murders of many Hungarians, Czechs, and Cossacks.
+The WWII-type screw plate is original and the number of the “unknown looter” is on the back.
+So here it is offered to you today with the complements of the folks who brought you the murder of the Tsar, the starvation death of millions in Ukraine, the murders of countless German citizens and soldiers after the war, the wanton murders of many Hungarians, Czechs, and Cossacks.
 Makes you want this “hero medal” for sure doesn’t it??
 Perfect condition with red enamel; the color of “Hell , Fire and Brimstone”.

 PRICE: $250.00